 Diagnosis involves a blood test and a urine test.

 As the functions of the dog's kidneys deteriorate, excessive amounts of nitrogen, acids, ammonia, and other chemical wastes are retained in the dog's blood and tissues - a condition called uremia.

 The degree of uremia is determined by a blood test that measures the blood urea nitrogen (BUN), creatinine, and electrolytes.

 Dogs with chronic kidney failure have high BUN and creatinine levels.
 (Normal BUN and creatinine levels are about 10-25 mg/dl and 1-2 mg/dl, respectively.)

 One common treatment is subcutaneous fluid therapy.
 If your dog is suffering from chronic kidney disease, your veterinarian's office will most likely train you to do this at home.

 Here is a video that shows you how to prepare a subcutaneous (SQ) fluids bag:

-Instead of low-protein diets, many holistic vets suggest a diet with high-quality protein sources, such as eggs, cottage cheese, milk, and yogurt.
+If the dog is not uremic, instead of a low-protein diet, many holistic vets suggest a low-phosphorus diet with moderate amount of high-quality protein sources, such as organic meats (e.g. turkey, chicken).

 While natural remedies such as herbs and homeopathic remedies cannot reverse chronic kidney failure in dogs, they are extremely helpful in managing kidney conditions and supporting kidney functions.
 Using some of these remedies can help slow down the progression of the disease.